NiloGregginz33/QMGRExperiments/README.md

 # The previously disclosed novelty from an umbrella patent filing (now being restated) was quantum state manipulation without decoherence or measurement, is now described under the charge injection language in the patent.
 Previously, it was disclosed as information steering, though that is technically not true.
 Both of these languages partially support the idea, though charge injection is more technically correct in patent language.

+# Validation must NOT occur on a problem set not listed here

 #Expect legal action id misusing material in a way described by the license (aka.
 LICENSE, License) or the README or its previous versions

 # If you cannot pay the amount listed in the IP penalties in the license, maximum damages will be sought after in relationship to your assets and any punitive damages